-GFR is considered the best overall index of kidney function, including also tubular function, but its measurement is not simple.
-It can be measured (mGFR) indirectly as the clearance of administered (bolus infusion) filtration markers, or estimated (eGFR) from serum levels of endogenous filtration markers.
+GFR is considered the best overall index of kidney function (renal function), which also includes tubular function.
+Measurement of GFR is not simple: it can be measured (mGFR) indirectly as the clearance of administered (bolus infusion) filtration markers, or estimated (eGFR) from serum levels of endogenous filtration markers.
 Endogenous filtration markers are substances that body produces at a relatively constant rate, such as creatinine, urea, and cystatin C. Exogenous filtration markers are substances with relatively low molecular weight that are not protein bound, not reabsorbed, secreted, or metabolized by the tubules, and mainly eliminated from the circulation by glomerular filtration; for instance inulin, [51Cr]EDTA, and [99mTc]DTPA have been used for this purpose.
 [68Ga]DOTA could be used to measure GFR with PET.
-If elimination is only via glomerular filtration, the plasma and urinary clearances are equal, obviating the need for error prone urinary collection.
 [68Ga]EDTA and [55Co]EDTA have also been used to assess GFR (Yamashita et al., 1988 and 1989; Goethals et al., 2000; Van de Wiele et al., 2000; Hofman et al., 2015), and can be used also in small animals (Gündel et al., 2018).
 [68Ga]DTPA is not suitable for quantitative GFR assessment because of strong binding to plasma proteins (Gündel et al., 2018).
 Renal [18F]F- clearance can be used as an index of GFR (Schnöckel et al., 2008).
 2-deoxy-2-[18F]-fluorosorbitol ([18F]FDS) is a promising PET tracer for imaging kidney function (in addition to infection imaging); it is easy to produce from [18F]FDG, it is metabolically stable, has minimal plasma protein binding, and shows rapid cortical accumulation and excretion in healthy kidneys, and slow renal accumulation in renal failure model, and delayed uptake with no transit into collecting system in UUO model (Wakabayashi et al., 2016; Werner et al., 2018 and 2019).
 MRI techniques can provide quantitative mGFR values with excellent reproducibility (Kline et al., 2018).
 In animal models, GFR can be measured transcutaneously, applying kinetic model that includes the tracer injection and distribution in plasma (Friedemann et al., 2016).